mirgj/widget-in-project/README.md

 3. `cd nextjs-starter; npm install; npm link fakeloader; npm run dev;`

 4. Visit browser at `http://localhost:3000`.
-You should see fakeloader's content in the main app, but missing its dependencies like stylesheets and logo.svg
+You should see fakeloader's content in the main app ("...Welcome to React..."), but missing its dependencies like stylesheets and logo.svg